NetApp/trident/docs/reference/tridentctl.rst

     tridentctl install [flags]

   Flags:
-    --dry-run
+        --dry-run                   Run all the pre-checks, but don't install anything.
+        --etcd-image string         The etcd image to install.
+        --generate-custom-yaml      Generate YAML files, but don't install anything.
+    -h, --help                      help for install
-    --generate-custom-yaml   Generate YAML files, but don't install anything --k8s-timeout duration   The number of seconds to wait before timing out on Kubernetes operations (default 2m0s)
+        --k8s-timeout duration      The number of seconds to wait before timing out on Kubernetes operations. (default 3m0s) --pv string                 The name of the PV used by Trident.
-    --pv string              The name of the PV used by Trident (default "trident") --pvc string             The name of the PVC used by Trident (default "trident") --silent                 Disable most output during installation
+        --pvc string                The name of the PVC used by Trident.
+        --silent                    Disable most output during installation.
+        --trident-image string      The Trident image to install.
+        --ucp-bearer-token string   UCP authorization token (for Docker UCP only).
+        --ucp-host string           IP address of the UCP host (for Docker UCP only).
-    --use-custom-yaml        Use any existing YAML files that exist in setup directory --volume-name string     The name of the storage volume used by Trident (default "trident") --volume-size string     The size of the storage volume used by Trident (default "2Gi")
+        --use-custom-yaml           Use any existing YAML files that exist in setup directory.
+        --volume-name string        The name of the storage volume used by Trident.
+        --volume-size string        The size of the storage volume used by Trident. (default "2Gi")

 logs
 ----